We measured five usability metrics for each version of our website:

 In our study, we gave equal weight to each of the five usability metrics when computing overall usability.
 Depending on the goal of a project, it may be better to use different weights:

-(a site for customer service reps might place the highest weight on avoiding errors )
+Since intranets are highly performance oriented and should enhance employee efficiency, an intranet project would give the highest weight to task time and errors (a site for customer service reps might place the highest weight on avoiding errors )

-and might give zero weight to errors and very low weight to other performance metrics.
+A leisure site would place the highest weight on subjective satisfaction and might give zero weight to errors and very low weight to other performance metrics.